wso2-extensions/mi-connector-bigquery/docs/config.md

 To use the **BigQuery** connector, add the <bigquery.init> or <bigquery.getAccessTokenFromServiceAccount> element in your configuration before carrying out any other BigQuery operations.

-The **BigQuer**y API requires all requests to be authenticated as a user or a service account.
+The **BigQuery** API requires all requests to be authenticated as a user or a service account.
 For more information, see https://cloud.google.com/bigquery/authentication.
 See https://developers.google.com/identity/protocols/OAuth2ServiceAccount for information on service account authentication.

 **init**
 ```xml